 DWD is an equal opportunity employer and service provider.
 If you have a disability and need assistance with this information, please dial 7-1-1 for Wisconsin Relay Service.
-Please contact the Unemployment Insurance Division at 414-435-7069 to request information in an alternate format, including translated to another language.
+Please contact the Unemployment Insurance Division at (414) 435-7069 to request information in an alternate format, including translated to another language.

-Notification Required When Employers Decide to Cease Providing a Health Care Benefit Plan
+Advance Notice Required When Employers Decide to Cease Providing a Health Care Benefit Plan

-Pursuant to Section 109.075 Wisconsin Statutes, Wisconsin employers who plan to discontinue health care benefits to current employees, retirees and dependents of employees or retirees in some instances must provide the affected individuals with 60 days advanced notice of the cessation of benefits.
+Wisconsin law (Wis.
+Stat. § 109.075) requires employers who plan to discontinue health care benefits to current employees, retirees, and dependents of employees or retirees in some instances to provide the affected individuals with 60 days' notice of the cessation of benefits.

-Q: Which current or former employers must comply with this requirement?

-A: Employers who operates a business enterprise in Wisconsin that employs 50 or more persons in this state must provide advanced written notice of employer's intention to cease providing health care benefits to affected parties.

-Q: Who is an affected individual entitled to notification?

-- A: Employees, any union representing employees of that business, retirees, and dependents of employees and retires currently covered by the health care plan are entitled to receive 60 days advanced written notice that their benefits will cease. - Q: What would be the purpose of filing a complaint about not receiving advanced notification of a cessation of health care benefits? - A: A complainant who did not receive proper advanced notification may receive either the value of the insurance premium(s) for the period without notification or the actual value of medical expenses incurred during the non-notification period (maximum of 60 days). - Q: If I have questions concerning this requirement or if I wish to file a complaint about not receiving notification, who should I contact? - A: Contact either the Equal Rights Division in Milwaukee or Madison listed below.
+- Q: Which employers must comply with this requirement? - A: An employer who operates a business enterprise in Wisconsin that employs 50 or more persons in the state must provide written notice of its intention to cease providing health care benefits to affected parties. - Q: Who is an affected individual entitled to this notice? - A: Employees, any union representing employees of the business, retirees, and dependents of employees and retires currently covered by the health care plan are entitled to receive 60 days' written notice that the benefits will cease. - Q: Why should an affected person file a complaint about not receiving 60 days' notice of the cessation of a health care benefit plan? - A: A person who did not receive proper notice may receive either the value of the insurance premium(s) for the period without notice or the actual value of medical expenses incurred during the non-notification period (maximum of 60 days). - Q: If I have questions concerning this requirement or if I wish to file a complaint about not receiving notice, whom should I contact? - A: Contact either the Equal Rights Division in Milwaukee or Madison listed below.